Intensity-Modulated Radiation Therapy (IMRT) for Cancer

 Planning your treatment

-IMRT is performed by a radiation therapy team.
-This team can include healthcare providers called a radiation oncologist, a radiation oncology nurse, a radiation therapist, a medical physicist, and a dosimetrist.
+IMRT is done by a radiation therapy team.
+This team can include a radiation oncologist, a radiation oncology nurse, a radiation therapist, a medical physicist, and a dosimetrist.
 Before your first session, you and your team will plan the details of your treatment.
 This planning process is called a simulation.
-It takes one or more visits.
 During the simulation:

-CT scans or other imaging tests are done.
-The scans are used to map out the exact sites in your body that will be treated with radiation.
+Computed tomography (CT) scans or other imaging tests are done.
+The scans are used to map out the exact sites in your body that will be treated.

-Positioning devices might be made that will help hold your body in the same position for each treatment session.
+Positioning devices might be made that will help hold your body still and in the same position for each treatment session.
 These can include molds, masks, rests, and cushions.

 Temporary ink or dot tattoos might be placed on your body.
-These marks help the therapist align the beams from the linac with your body for treatment.
+These marks help the therapist line up the beams from the machine with your body for treatment.

 Having IMRT treatments

 IMRT is usually given once a day, 5 days a week.
-The course of the treatment may last several weeks, depending on why you are having it.
+Each session takes about 10 to 30 minutes.
+But the time that you are actually getting the treatment is very short.
+Treatments may last several weeks.
 You and your team will discuss the schedule for your treatment in advance.
-Each treatment session takes about 10 to 30 minutes.
 Here’s what to expect before, during, and after each session:

-The therapist leaves the room and turns on the linac from outside.
-He or she watches you on a TV monitor.
-You and the therapist speak through an intercom.
+The therapist leaves the room and turns on the machine from outside.
+He or she watches you on a TV monitor or through a window.
+You and the therapist can speak and heart each other through an intercom.

-Imaging methods, such as X-ray or CT scans, might be used before each treatment to confirm accurate positioning and alignment of the linac with your body.
-This is known as image guided radiation therapy (IGRT).
+Imaging methods, such as X-ray or other scans, might be used before each treatment to make sure that the beams from the machine are positions and lined up with your body correctly.

-The machine then rotates around you in precise positions.
+The machine then turns around you in precise positions.
 It directs the radiation beams at the tumor.
-You’ll hear sounds from the machine, but you won’t feel anything.
+You’ll hear sounds from the machine, but you won’t feel anything and the machine won't touch you.
+Tell the radiation therapist about any problems you might have during treatment.
+The machine can be stopped at any time.

 Possible side effects of IMRT